 performed.”
 See Md.
 Rule 2-304(b).
 It does so without allowing him leave to amend his complaint, even though he made good-faith attempts to comply with the notice requirement and alleges in a responsive pleading that he has complied with the condition precedent at issue.
 This result, I fear, is another step towards a “gotcha jurisprudence” which makes unreasonable demands of “lawyers in the trenches.”
 See Smith v.
 Kent County, 418

 Md.
 692, 742, 18 A.3d 16, 40 (2011) (Adkins, J., dissenting).

 Anyway, enough about this case.
 Let’s circle back: the Local Government Tort Claims Act is stupid.
-The world is moving away from people getting an unfair shake for things that are outside of their control.
+The world is moving away from people getting an unfair shake for things outside of their control.
 Equal rights for gays are the latest manifestation of that movement.
-After all of the big ones are knocked out, people are going to start focusing on the less obvious things that create a raw deal.
+After all the big ones are knocked out, people will focus on the less obvious things that create a raw deal.
 And the LGTCA and it’s annoying big brother the Maryland Tort Claims Act will be victims of this focus on fairness.
 Okay, I see your eyes glazing over, you don’t read this blog for preachy rhetoric.
 I’ll pipe down.